boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

 4. Create a dashboard with this same data source and publish it.

-5. Custom attribute based dashboard rendering.
-The dashboard rendering in designer mode, database (Eg: DCS_DB1) values based dashboard rendering.
-Then you can click on preview options to see the dashboard rendering based on custom attribute database (Eg: DCS_DB2) values.
+5. The dashboard is rendered based on the custom attribute value (e.g. DCS_DB2).
+The dashboard is rendered in designer mode based on the database value (e.g. DCS_DB1).
 I have attached a screenshot for your reference.

    Dashboard rendering in View mode: